vogelito/glacierprotocol/_docs/overview.md

 "No Hardware Wallets" section of the [design document](../design-doc/overview.md) As with online multisig vaults, many people do use hardware wallets to store sizeable amounts of money.
-We personally recommend Glacier for large investments, but ultimately it's a personal decision based on your risk tolerance and costs you're willing to pay (in money and time) for security.
+We personally recommend CryptoGlacier for large investments, but ultimately it's a personal decision based on your risk tolerance and costs you're willing to pay (in money and time) for security.